 This Salmon Pasta with Spinach is a deliciously easy pasta recipe with chunks of tender salmon and spinach in a scrumptious, creamy Parmesan sauce!

 If you are looking for a quick, delicious, one-pot salmon dinner, you've come to the right place!
-This Salmon Pasta with Spinach recipe is a staple in my family, and I am sure that after you try it, it'll become a staple in yours.
-Made in under 30 minutes!
+This Salmon Pasta with Spinach with cream sauce is a staple in my family, and I am sure that after you try it, it'll become a staple in yours.
+This easy recipe is made in under 30 minutes!

 How to choose salmon

 Under the Country of Origin Labeling law, the USDA requires all retailers to list product origins and the method of production (farm-raised or wild-caught) for seafood.
-When shopping for salmon, choose a wild-caught variety, that appears moist rather than dried out, since the moisture content is a great indicator of freshness and how carefully the fish was handled.
+When shopping for salmon, choose wild-caught salmon fillets, that appear moist rather than dried out, since the moisture content is a great indicator of freshness and how carefully the fish was handled.
 Look for bright pink colors and avoid pale-looking fish.

 What kind of pasta to use

 Your favorite kind!
-Seriously, use any pasta you love and have on hand.
+Seriously, use any pasta you love and have on hand for this delicious recipe.
 Penne, fettuccine, campanelle, ziti, and rigatoni are among my favorites.
 I would just recommend avoiding very small pasta varieties, such as orzo, anellini ditalini, etc. Those are best for soups.

 What kind of spinach to use